-After receiving a report, DHHS Child Protection may seek further information, usually from professionals who may also be involved with the child or family, to determine whether further action is required.
-In most cases, DHHS Child Protection will inform the reporter of the outcome of the report.
+After receiving a report, further information may be sought, usually from professionals who may also be involved with the child or family, to determine whether further action is required.
+In most cases, the relevant government department will inform the mandatory reporter of the outcome of the report.